vayfarer/vayfarer.github.io/README.md

 # Michael Chen github.io site

-Simple React.js personal website to host my resume and associated information.
+Simple React.js personal website to host my resume and associated information on github pages.

+Source code is hosted on the `source` branch.
+Deploy by executing the `deploy.sh` bash script, which builds the React app and then pushes the build to `main` branch.

 # React + Vite